-There’s a reason this blog is called Hooks and Harmony and not Hooks and Lyrics.
+There’s a reason this blog is called Hooks and Harmony and not Hooks and Lyrics; my brain is full of misheard lyrics from even my favorite bands.

 It’s not like kissthisguy.com, where people actually get the lyrics wrong.
 I don’t even bother prescribing words to songs sometimes: